cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 ## Custom blocks

 Custom blocks are useful for displaying a “Note” or “Warning”.
-To use one, simply use a standard Markdown blockquote, but prefix it with additional blockquote line containing either `{note}` or `{warning}`.
+To use one, simply use a standard Markdown blockquote, but prefix it with a line of either `> {note}` or `> {warning}`.

 > {note}
 > __Note:__ This is a note.